nqminds/prolog-vc-tools/README.md

 }
 ```

-The library will generate the following Prolog fact:
+From which the library will generate the following Prolog fact:

 ```prolog
 assert(person(person1)).